GET.com's Review of Chase Freedom Unlimited®

 |Our Least Favorite||3% foreign transaction fees|

-In this Chase Freedom Unlimited℠ review, we compare Chase Freedom Unlimited℠ to other flat-rate cash back cards out there, and explain in-depth how you can squeeze the most out of it.
+In this Chase Freedom Unlimited® review, we compare Chase Freedom Unlimited® to other flat-rate cash back cards out there, and explain in-depth how you can squeeze the most out of it.

-The unlimited 1.5% cash back.
-This card lets you earn unlimited 1.5% cash back on every purchase automatically.
+Double Cash Back.
+This card lets you earn 3% cash back on all purchases in your first year up to $20,000 spent.
+After that earn unlimited 1.5% cash back on every purchase.
 If you prefer not to have to activate cash back categories every quarter, then you will appreciate the hassle-free approach to earning cash back with this card.
 Aside from returns, refunds, casino gaming chips, foreign currency and a few other exceptions, you earn this good rate of cash back on virtually every purchase.

 It has a long introductory low APR.
-After successfully applying for Chase Freedom Unlimited℠, you get a 0% intro APR for 15 months from account opening on purchases and balance transfers.
+After successfully applying for Chase Freedom Unlimited®, you get a 0% intro APR for 15 months from account opening on purchases and balance transfers.
 That gives you a chance to pay off old balances or make big purchases and pay them off during that time, without accumulating interest.
-After the intro APR period, you will get a regular 15.49% - 24.24% variable APR.
-Note that for each balance transfer you make to this card, you will pay a balance transfer fee of either $5 or 5% of the amount of each transfer, whichever is greater.
+After the intro APR period, you will get a regular 17.24% - 25.99% variable APR.
+Note that for each balance transfer you make to this card, you will pay a balance transfer fee of either $5 or 3% of the amount of each transfer, whichever is greater.

 Redeeming cash back is easy.
 You can redeem your cash back any time you like.
 There are no minimum amounts or tiers to box in the way you redeem cash back, so you can redeem for any amount of cash, anytime.
 You earn cash back as a form of points, which you can redeem for cash as an electronic deposit into an eligible checking or savings account (financial institutions located in the United States only), as an account statement credit or for travel, gift cards, merchandise and services.